Dr Jeff Silcock

 Included in these years (1990–95) were fifteen months of Luther research in Erlangen, Germany.
-In 1996 Jeff commenced lecturing in systematic theology at Luther Seminary (now ALC); for more than two decades he has proved to be an excellent teacher with the learning needs of students his first priority.
-Thoroughness combined with tact and gentleness has helped to endear him to students.
-Doctoral candidates whose work he has supervised will readily attest to his wise and patient direction.
+In 1996 Jeff commenced lecturing in systematic theology at Luther Seminary (now ALC); for more than two decades he proved to be an excellent teacher with the learning needs of students his first priority.
+Thoroughness combined with tact and gentleness helped to endear him to students.
+Doctoral candidates whose work he supervised will readily attest to his wise and patient direction.

-Few lecturers at Luther Seminary/ALC have travelled abroad as much as Jeff, often accompanied by Pam, but frequent trips have not been mere tourist jaunts.
-He has attended numerous theological conferences, mainly in Germany and Scandinavia, where he has presented papers, many of which have been published.
+Few lecturers at Luther Seminary/ALC have travelled abroad as much as Jeff, often accompanied by his wife Pam, but frequent trips have not been mere tourist jaunts.
+He attended numerous theological conferences, mainly in Germany and Scandinavia, where he presented papers, many of which have been published.
 He has also been active in teaching Lutheran theology to pastors in South East Asia, at Kota Kinabalu (East Malaysia), Kuala Lumpur (West Malaysia), and Medan (Indonesia).
 Travel has been required to attend meetings of the Lutheran-Orthodox International Joint Commission of which he has been a member since 2000 and has often served on the drafting committee.

 Attendance at the 2002 Luther Research Congress in Copenhagen was especially memorable because it was here that Jeff first met Oswald Bayer and arranged to assist in the translation of his Theologie, published in 2007 under the title Theology the Luther way (Eerdmans).
 Sundry articles by Oswald Bayer have been translated by Jeff for publication, most of which have appeared in Lutheran Quarterly.
 This collaboration with Bayer will hopefully see the English version of his ground-breaking book Promissio appear in 2019.
 The original study, first published in 1971, won an award and was hailed by Luther scholars as a ground-breaking piece of research.
 To this day it continues to be a sine qua non for any serious Luther research.
 Jeff’s ongoing contribution in making Bayer’s works accessible to the English speaking world deserves special commendation.